leeboardtools/gnucashjgnash/readme.md

 # The plugin is NOT ready for use!
 As of this commit the plugin will import the basic accounts, stocks, and the stock historical prices.
-No transactions are imported.
+Transactions are a work in progress, particularly investment transactions.

 This is a jGnash plugin for a fairly simple Gnucash database into an equivalent jGnash database.
 This has only been tested on GnuCash V 2.6.17/2.6.18